Sync1er/ChernigovEugeniyUtilities/README.md

 Require PowerShell 5.1

-For non commercial use only
+For non commercial use only.
 Chernigov Eugeniy 2024